-Constipation also refers to stool that is hard, dry, small in size or difficult to eliminate.
+Constipation also refers to stool that is hard, dry, small in size, or difficult to eliminate.
 Often our patients don’t pay attention to their stool but do notice irregularity, a need to strain, the sensation of fullness (even after a bowel movement), and pain.

 How the Bowel Works

 One way to understand the dysfunction underlying constipation is to know how the bowels work when they are healthy.
-The two features that make up intestinal function are mechanical and environmental.
+The two features that make up an intestinal function are mechanical and environmental.

 Mechanical function refers to the rhythmic wave-like motion of the intestine called peristalsis.
 This motion is what moves food along through the gut.

 The environmental aspects of the intestines are a bit more complicated.
 Enzymes are secreted into the intestines to help with the breakdown of food.
 Moving along, there are healthy bacteria that proliferate throughout the intestines, which help to digest foods and nutrients that weren’t broken down previously.
 Then, once foods are reduced to their nutritional components, they are absorbed through the relatively permeable intestinal walls.

 Constipation is the result of a failure in some part of the process described above.
 Mechanical slowdown leads to food spending more time in the intestines and having too much fluid drawn out.
 Imbalance in the breakdown process itself or absorption can also affect bowel movements.
 Often it is the case that there are mechanical and functional problems simultaneously.